DmIvanov/DmIvanov.github.io/_posts/2018-12-02-code-optimization-for-swift-and-objective-c.md

 >
 > -Scott Owens ICFP 2017

 First some general theory.
-There are several ways to build an iOS/macOS project: using XCode, XCodebuild from the command line, fastlane (which uses XCodebuild under the hood), manual scripts or something else.
+There are several ways to build an iOS/macOS project: using Xcode, xcodebuild from the command line, fastlane (which uses xcodebuild under the hood), manual scripts or something else.
 Anyway you need to do the same set of actions to make the app package which can be installed on a device.

 ```
 $ swiftc -module-name YourModule -target arm64-apple-ios12.0 -swift-version 4.2 ...